codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 this for you automatically (you can also manage your transactions manually if you choose to, but there's really no benefit).

+.. note:: Since v4.3.0, ``DBDebug`` is true by default in all environments.
+    When ``DBDebug`` is true, if a query error occurs, all the queries will be rolled backed, and a ``DatabaseException`` will be thrown.
+    In previous versions, ``DBDebug`` was false only in production environment, and different database drivers might throw different exception classes.

 Running Transactions
 ====================